Jaylen Bond: Professional career

 After graduation, Bond joined the Westchester Knicks of the NBA D-League.
 In his rookie season, he averaged 7.5 points, 6.3 rebounds and 1.3 assists per game.

 In September 2017, he signed a one-year contract with the Italian team Pistoia Basket 2000.
 He averaged 6.6 points and 6.6 rebounds per game.
 In 2018, Bond signed with Al Nasr in the United Arab Emirates, helping the team win the regular season.
 He re-signed with the team in 2019.

 On August 1, 2020, Bond signed with Al-Muharraq in Bahrain.

 In November 2021, Bond signed with Blackwater Bossing of the Philippine Basketball Association.

+Coaching career

+After the conclusion of his playing career, Bond returned to Temple as a graduate assistant in 2022.
+Bond then served as an assistant coach at Albany and East Carolina.